What’s Cambodia like?

 Behold!
 This is an experience to savour.
 For more than the sunrise.

 Imagine waking up in the dark hours of the morning, sitting in your tuk-tuk all excited, soon realizing the scores of tuk-tuks travelling along with you are going to the same place.
 You realize ruefully, you’re not going to be the first to see the sunrise from your carefully chosen vantage point.
 Afterwards, you walk in the pitch dark of the sprawling temple complex, accompanied by a hundred others, our path illuminated only by mobile glow and moonlight.
 Once inside, you run to the rocks surrounding the lake so you can watch the sunrise in peace (?) and get the perfect Instagram picture.
 Soon to be joined by 5000 others with the same idea.
 One butt lies precariously on a rock edge, one hand swats people popping up in the front.
-You are late, get away, we say.
+You are late, go away, we say.

 Jostling, murmuring, the crowd trains its eyes on the spires together.
 We wait with bated breath, for two hours.
 Two hours!